Competition and Complexity in Amphiphilic Polymer Morphology: Competitive evolution of amphiphilic suspensions

 The bifurcation sequence depicted in Figure\,\ref{f:Dicher} (right) for $N_{\rm PB}=45$ corresponds to a much shorter, stiffer diblock polymer.
-In this regime the network and defect-laden filament phase are not observed, rather increasing $w_{\rm PEO}$ weight fraction leads to a bifurcation from bilayers, to coexistence of bilayers and filaments, to filaments, to coexistence of filaments and micelles, and finally to micelles.
-While this general trend is supported by the structure of the fingering bifurcations, as in Figure\,\ref{f:DE} (left), within the context of the scalar version of the FCH free energy presented herein, the pearling bifurcation cannot be fully suppressed as in these experimental sequences.
+In this regime the network and defect-laden filament phase are not observed, rather increasing $w_{\rm PEO}$ weight fraction leads to the codimensional bifurcation sequence which leads from bilayers, to coexistence of bilayers and filaments, to filaments, to coexistence of filaments and micelles, and finally to micelles.
+While the general trend of the codimensional bifurcation sequence is supported by the competitive geometric motion and its bifurcations, as in Figure\,\ref{f:DE} (left), we reiterate that within the context of the scalar version of the FCH free energy presented herein, the pearling bifurcation cannot be fully suppressed.